Bodies of four missing teenagers found inside crashed car

 “We would ask that the families be afforded the appropriate privacy and respect.”

+“Tragically, the bodies of four young males were recovered from within the vehicle.

+“The families of the missing boys have been informed.
+Our thoughts are with them at this desperate time.”

-The force said enquiries were ongoing to establish the circumstances that led to the car leaving the road.
+The force said inquiries were ongoing to establish the circumstances that led to the car leaving the road.

 A Welsh Ambulance Service spokesman said: “We were called on Tuesday at approximately 10.08am to reports of an incident near the A4085 between Nantmor and Tan-Lan.